 The exact value of the frame length depends on the choice of frame type i.e., choice of symbolaligned or time-aligned mode.
-L1B_frame_length_mode in L1-Basic indicates the frame type of the current frame.
-L1B frame length mode=0 indicates time-aligned mode and indicates L1B frame length mode=1 symbol-aligned mode.
+L1B_frame_length_mode in L1-Basic indicates the frame type of the L1B_frame_length_mode=0 current frame. indicates time-aligned mode indicates symbol-aligned L1B frame length mode=1 mode.
 For time-aligned mode, L1B frame length in L1-Basic indicates the exact value of the frame length in 5 ms units.
 Given the configurable range of frame length from 50 ms to 5 seconds, L1B frame length ranges from 10 to 1000.